Cleon Jones: Honors

 Jones was inducted into the New York Mets Hall of Fame in 1991.
 His .340 average in 1969 remained a team record until John Olerud batted .354 in 1998.
 Jones remains among the team's all-time leaders in games played, at bats, and hits.

 Jones is a member of the Alabama Sports Hall of Fame, and a member of the Mobile Sports Hall of Fame.

 In June 2012, Jones was selected as the Mets' "All-Time Leftfielder" by a panel of sports writers and broadcasters, an honor which he said "means a lot to me."

 On November 14, 2021, Jones was inducted into the New York State Baseball Hall of Fame during a ceremonial dinner in Troy, New York.
 His wife of 57 years, Angela, was by his side.

 After baseball

 He appeared as himself in a 1999 episode of Everybody Loves Raymond along with several other members of the 1969 Mets.
 The hip-hop duo The High & Mighty mention Jones in their song entitled "B-Boy Document '99."

 Men in Black 3 features a scene that re-enacts a few moments of the 1969 World Series, which mentions Jones, and depicts his catching of the fly ball off the bat of Davey Johnson that ended the Fall Classic.

 Jones resides in his native Mobile where he and his wife, Angela, refurbish homes of senior residents of the Africatown section of Mobile.

+Jones' autobiography Coming Home: My Amazin' Life with the New York Mets was published in August 2022.